Atman-Shah/Modern-React-with-Redux/README.md

-This reposatory is for practice while doing this Udemy course - https://www.udemy.com/course/react-redux/
+This reposatory is for practice while doing this course - https://www.udemy.com/course/react-redux/